We may earn commission from affiliate links →

-However, if we had to choose what the island is good for, then there’s nothing better to do in Skopelos than visiting its beaches.
+However, if we had to choose what the island is good for, there’s nothing better to do in Skopelos than visiting its beaches.
 They have some of Greece’s cleanest and most pristine waters, ideal for diving, going snorkeling, swimming, and enjoying your time on the island.

 Best Beaches in Skopelos

 Indeed, home to some of the best beaches in Greece, all the shores you will encounter in Skopelos have crystal waters and stand in green areas, with amazing trees and bushes offering shade and adding a touch of color to the scene.
-Tall pine trees and fragrant bushes crowing almost all the way to the edge of the coast make the place magical.
+Tall pine trees and fragrant bushes crowing almost all the way to the coast’s edge make the place magical.
 The following shores are some of the beaches you cannot miss in Skopelos.

-Stafilos Beach: The most popular and also beautiful beach on the island is located about 5 km from the capital.
+Stafilos Beach: The most popular and beautiful beach on the island is located about 5 km from the capital.
 Stafilos is both family-friendly and reasonably well organized.
 It features soft, small pebbles and a surrounding panorama of high cliffs that add a touch of drama to the already paradisiac feel of Stafilos.

-Hovolo Beach: Calm and quiet, with partial organization, this is another pebbled beach that families seem to prefer when visiting Skopelos.
+Hovolo Beach: Calm and quiet, with partial organization, this is another pebbled beach that families prefer when visiting Skopelos.
 It’s less than 20 km from the island’s capital and is surrounded by lush plants and bushes.

 Panormos Beach: Again, a beach that’s organized and family-friendly, this beach is adored both by locals and visitors alike.
-Panormos is about12 km from Skopelos Town and one of the most gorgeous beaches in the Sporades.
+Panormos is about12 km from Skopelos Town and one of the most gorgeous beaches in the Sporades Islands.
 It has a long sandy shore where many love to gather in the afternoon to appreciate some of the most amazing sunsets you could think of.

 Skyros (or Skiros) is not as popular as the rest of the Sporades, mainly because it remains pretty distant from Skiathos, Alonnisos, and Skopelos.
-However, still virgin from international visitors and mass tourism, the island remains one of the most fantastic in Greece.
+However, still virgin to international visitors and mass tourism, the island remains one of the most fantastic in Greece.

 The island’s main town is known as Chora and is a great place to visit.
-The picturesque town is located on the slopes of a moderate hill with top Aegean views from the outstanding medieval castle walls overlooking the rest of the island and the port down below.
+The picturesque town is on the slopes of a moderate hill with top Aegean views from the outstanding medieval castle walls overlooking the rest of the island and the port below.

 Skyros has some fantastic beaches to discover: private, secluded, and relatively isolated.
-The island is quite big when compared with the rest of the islands in the group.
+The island is quite big compared to the rest of the islands in the group.
 This makes it an excellent destination for those wanting to rent a car to explore hidden coves, forgotten villages, and other stunning Skyros gems.